pbi-tools/pbi-tools.github.io/docs/tutorials/getting-started-cli.md

 ![pbi-tools-compile](images/getting-started-cli-164410.png)

 Our folder now has the additional file "AdvWorksDW2020.pbit".
-Looking at the file size, you can see it is substantially smaller then the .pbix file since it contains no data, only metadata.
+Looking at the file size, you can see it is substantially smaller than the .pbix file since it contains no data, only metadata.

 ![pbitools-test-folder-3](images/getting-started-cli-164726.png)